blivesta/svgpack/README.md

 ## Contributing

-To contribute to flexicon-generator, clone this repo locally and commit your code.
+To contribute to SVGPack, clone this repo locally and commit your code.
 Please check that everything works before opening a pull-request.